Bread Baking: Introduction

 So what's in bread anyway?

-Well that's a very loaded question.
-You see, if you are in the habit of buying commercially made bread from your average supermarket, and look at the ingredients, you'll find all manner of ingredients, chemicals, preservatives, colours, flavours, and most of them masked under various colour and flavour codes, scientific names, and marketing "spin" aimed at hiding anything "off-putting" and extolling "anything healthy or beneficial".
-It honestly scares me what gets put into foods these days, and having food scientist friends, the stories they tell me about chemical treatments making even fruit and vegetables last 6 months to a year on the shelf means that healthy foods are not only harder to find, but harder to even identify.
-That is one of the main reasons I got into bread baking.
+That said, there are times, that it honestly scares me what gets put into foods these days, and having food scientist friends, the stories they tell me about chemical treatments making even fruit and vegetables last 6 months to a year on the shelf means that healthy foods are not only harder to find, but harder to even identify.
+I want greater control what goes into my food.
+That is one of the main reasons I got into bread baking, and growing my own foods.
+I don't do wheat (I don't have that much yard space) but I preserve a lot of fruit, herbs, and vegetables which end up in my bread-like foodstuffs.

 The home made approach: